stephankok/progproject/REPORT.md

 Mocht je andere informatie nodig hebben is er een contact pagina waar je informatie kunt vinden over de locatie van de club en de contact gegevens.

 ### Design
-Clearly describe the technical design: how is the functionality implemented in your code?
-This should be like your DESIGN.md but updated to reflect the final application.
-First, give a high level overview, which helps us navigate and understand the total of your code (which components are there?).
-Second, go into detail, and describe the modules/classes and how they relate.

 <img src="https://github.com/stephankok/progproject/blob/master/doc/final%20images/flow_chart.png" align="left" >

 There are three main Activities.
 Main activity where trainings are shown and users can registrate, Admin activity where admins can edit trainings and Inlog activity where users can login.